yashdarjimilestone/prefect-test/README.md

 ### 9. Start a Worker

-Start a worker that will poll for and execute flow runs:
+Start a worker that will poll for and execute flow runs.
+Run this in a new terminal as it will run continuously:

 ```bash
 # Option 1: Run directly in the terminal